What is emphysema?

 you breathe.
 They may include:

 A spirometer is a device used to check lung function.
 Spirometry is one of the simplest,

 most common tests.
 It may be used to:

 Determine the severity of a lung disease

-Find out if the lung disease is restrictive (decreased airflow) or obstructive (disruption
+Find out if the lung disease is restrictive (less air will get into your lungs) or

 Look for lung disease